Skip to ContentSkip to Navigation

 Calm your mind

-Especially when you are studying.
-Schedule breaks and find out what really helps you relax.
-Consider taking a short walk in the park, meditating for 10 minutes, or trying to leave your mobile phone at home.
+This is especially important when you are studying.
+Schedule breaks, and find out what really helps you relax.
+Consider taking a short walk in the park, meditating for 10 minutes, or try leaving your mobile phone at home.
 Endless scrolling will not help you relax.

 decoratieve afbeelding